 - Add a new SAML application in PingOne.
 As an administrator, go to the My Applications page of your PingOne account where you will find all your SSO applications.
 Click on Add Application and select New SAML Application.

 - Provide a name, a description, and an optional icon for your application.

 - Once all basic application details have been confirmed, you will need to download the PingOne SAML metadata to configure SSO on Showpad.
 Use the download link on the Application Configuration page.

 Leave this window open while you continue to the next step.

-- Click the Enable button to add a new SAML 2.0 service.
-Enter a name (e.g. PingOne) and select XML as your metadata source.
-Simply paste the XML metadata from the file you downloaded from the PingOne console.
+- Enter a name (e.g. PingOne) and select XML as your metadata source.
+Paste the XML metadata from the file you downloaded from the PingOne console.

 If you have an online location for this metadata, you can provide the URL to the XML file.
 This allows you to update your settings online, instead of uploading updated XML metadata when the configuration changes.

 In the User Identity section, make sure the "Identity resides in the NameID element of the subject" checkbox is checked.
 The NameID from PingOne is usually the email address, which meets Showpad's requirement that an identity should be mapped to a Showpad email address.